vulcanize/vulcanizedb/README.md

 Under this schema, tables are generated for watched events as `<lowercase event name>_event` and for polled methods as `<lowercase method name>_method`
 The 'method' and 'event' identifiers are tacked onto the end of the table names to prevent collisions between methods and events of the same lowercase name

-Example:
+### contractWatcher example:

-Modify `./environments/example.toml` to replace `"path_to_ethjson_rpc"` with a path that points to an ethjson_rpc endpoint (e.g. a local geth node ipc path or an Infura url).
+Modify `./environments/example.toml` to replace the empty `ipcPath` with a path that points to an ethjson_rpc endpoint (e.g. a local geth node ipc path or an Infura url).
 This endpoint should be for an archival eth node if we want to perform method polling as this configuration is currently set up to do.
 To work with a non-archival full node, remove the `balanceOf` method from the `0x8dd5fbce2f6a956c3022ba3663759011dd51e73e` (TrueUSD) contract.